Dimers and Circle patterns

-We claim that the $\phi_1$ image of a white face $w$ of is a convex polygon.
-If not, we could find a vector $u$ and four vertices $v_1,v_2,v_3,v_4$ of $w$ in clockwise order such that both $\psi(v_1),\psi(v_3)$ are larger than either of $\psi(v_2),\psi(v_4)$.
-By the maximum principle we can then find four disjoint infinite paths starting from $v_1,v_2,v_3,v_4$ respectively on which $\psi(v)$ is respectively increasing, decreasing, increasing, decreasing.
+We claim that the $\phi_1$ image of a white face $w$ is a convex polygon.
+If not, we could find a vector $\tau$ and four vertices $f_1,f_2,f_3,f_4$ of $w$ in clockwise order such that both $\psi(f_1),\psi(f_3)$ are larger than either of $\psi(f_2),\psi(f_4)$.
+By the maximum principle we can then find four disjoint infinite paths starting from $f_1,f_2,f_3,f_4$ respectively on which $\psi(\cdot)$ is respectively increasing, decreasing, increasing, decreasing.
 We linearly extend $\phi_1$ in order to define it on the edges of $\tilde\G^*$.
-Consider a circle $\mathcal{C}$ such that the disk that it bounds contains $\phi_1(v_i)$ for all $1 \leq i \leq 4$.
-By the local finiteness property, this disk contains finitely many points of the realization $\phi_1$, hence the four paths must intersect $\mathcal{C}$.
-Denoting by $A_i$ the point at which the $i$-th path intersects $\mathcal{C}$ for the first time for $1 \leq i \leq 4$, we obtain that $\psi(A_1),\psi(A_3)$ are larger than either of $\psi(A_2),\psi(A_4)$, which contradicts the convexity of $\mathcal{C}$ and completes the proof of the claim that the $\phi_1$-image of each white face is convex.
+Consider a circle $\mathcal{C}$ such that the disk that it bounds contains $\phi_1(f_i)$ for all $1 \leq i \leq 4$.
+By the local finiteness property, this disk contains finitely many points of the realization $\phi_1$, hence the four paths must intersect~$\mathcal{C}$.
+Denote by $A_i$ the point at which the $i$-th path intersects $\mathcal{C}$ for the first time for $1 \leq i \leq 4$; these points are in cyclic order on $\mathcal{C}$, since the paths are disjoint.
+We obtain that $\psi(A_1),\psi(A_3)$ are larger than either of $\psi(A_2),\psi(A_4)$, which contradicts the convexity of $\mathcal{C}$ and completes the proof of the claim that the $\phi_1$-image of each white face is convex.

 A similar argument applied to the black segments shows that the set of white faces adjacent to a black segment winds exactly once around the black segment, rather than multiple times, so $\phi_1$ is a local embedding near a black segment.